BlackPythonDevs/blackpythondevs/policies/volunteer-travel-support.md

 To be eligible for volunteer travel support, you must:

 - Be a BPD Council member, a member of the Leadership Team, or be recommended by a BPD Council member or the Leadership Team.
-- Have written approval from the Regional Executor responsible for the event's location prior to incurring any travel expenses.
+- Have written approval from the Regional Executor responsible for the event region before incurring any travel expenses.

 ## Travel support limit

+The following travel support limit applies to all volunteers attending events:

 - The maximum travel support amount per volunteer per event is **$500 USD**.
-- This cap covers all travel-related expenses, including transportation, accommodation, and other approved costs.
+- This limit covers all travel-related expenses, including transportation, accommodation, and other approved costs.

 ## Approval process